unxdigital/tensorflow-realtime-object-detection/README.md

 ### COCO-SSD MODEL
 First, we have to select the pre-trained model which we are going to use for object detection.
 Tensorflow.js provides several pre-trained models for classification, pose estimation, speech recognition and object detection purposes.
 Check out all the [Tensoflow.js pre-trained models](https://github.com/tensorflow/tfjs-models) for more information.

-### RUN
+### RUN LOCALLY

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.9.

-Run `ng serve` for a dev server.
+Run `npm run start:dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ```
 MIT License